euptron/CodeOps-Studio/README.md

 > [!NOTE]\
 > Development of CodeOps Studio is currently slow until i get a PC :( that's to say your pull requests to the `main branch` containing Kotlin, Python, C, C++ code would be rejected for now.\
-> Otherwise consider the `dev branch` (A fun place for experiments).\
-> CodeOps Studio is **NOT** intended for piracy and other non-legal uses.
-It could be used for localizing and adding features, adding support for custom platforms, and other GOOD purposes.
-Just try to be fair with the authors of an app, that you use and probably like.

 > [!IMPORTANT]\
 > CodeOps Studio main focus is on Android OS.
 Using it one other operating systems maybe impossible unless emulated, there is no guarantee that it'll work perfectly without errors.\